Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 * If no chain member accepts, the log in fails

 User registry export is also chained.
 During a synchronize operation, users and groups are exported from each member of the chain supporting user registry export (that is, those of type LDAP) and imported into Content Services.
 Ordering in the chain is used to resolve conflicts between users and groups existing in the same directory.

-> **Note:** If you need to federate against multiple authentication subsystems, it is recommended to use the Identity Service rather than defining multiple subsystems on the authentication chain.

 ### Default authentication chain {#defaultauthchain}